Generalized Loschmidt echo and information scrambling in open systems: Conclusion

 Additionally, we extended the definition of the OTOC to open systems.
 Our proposed definition is well-suited for probing universal information-scrambling properties in open quantum systems and can be experimentally measured using techniques like NMR.
-We demonstrated that the unnormalized LE in an open system is directly related to the average OTOC, paralleling the OTOC-LE relation in closed systems.
-Furthermore, we proved that the relation between the OTOC and the second R\'enyi entropy persists in open systems, establishing links between different measures of information scrambling.
+We demonstrated that the unnormalized ensemble-averaged LE in an open system is directly related to the OTOC averaged over all unitary operators on two subsystems, paralleling the well-known OTOC-LE relation in closed systems.
+Furthermore, for a broad class of density matrices, we prove that the relation between the second R\'enyi entropy and the corresponding OTOC continues to hold in open systems, establishing links between different measures of information scrambling.

 Future research could further generalize the connections among various information-scrambling measures in open systems, such as the spectral form factor, relative entropy, and operator entanglement~\cite{Maldacena_2016, Kudler_Flam_2020}.
 These efforts would deepen our understanding of information dynamics in dissipative quantum systems and open new directions for both experimental and theoretical investigations.

 Lastly, it would be interesting to explore the symmetry aspects of LE dynamics~\cite{Weidinger_2017}.
 For example, if the forward evolution respects certain symmetries while the backward evolution weakly breaks them, one could investigate how this weak symmetry breaking influences the LE dynamics.
 Our definition of the LE, which quantifies the similarity between two density matrices over time, could also be applied to study phase transitions during this process.
-In particular, it might serve as an order parameter for the transition from strong to weak symmetry breaking~\cite{ma2024topologicalphasesaveragesymmetries,lessa2024strongtoweakspontaneoussymmetrybreaking,sala2024spontaneousstrongsymmetrybreaking,xu2024averageexactmixedanomaliescompatible,huang2024hydrodynamicseffectivefieldtheory,Kuno_2024}, which can only occur in mixed states.
+In particular, it might serve as an order parameter for the transition from strong to weak symmetry breaking~\cite{ma2024topologicalphasesaveragesymmetries,lessa2024strongtoweakspontaneoussymmetrybreaking,sala2024spontaneousstrongsymmetrybreaking,xu2024averageexactmixedanomaliescompatible,huang2024hydrodynamicseffectivefieldtheory,Kuno_2024,gu2024spontaneous}, which can only occur in mixed states.
 Moreover, it would be interesting to investigate the symmetry properties of two Lindblad evolutions~\cite{PhysRevLett.124.040401,PhysRevX.13.031019,PRXQuantum.4.030328,Mao_2024} using our generalized LE shows promise for classifying the symmetry classes of different Lindbladians.